 Lawful Good creatures act how a “good person” is expected to act.
 They follow rules, respect legitimate authority, and treat others with kindness, honor, and respect.

 Lawful Good has long been considered the alignment of idealistic heroes.
 Paladins were locked into lawful-good alignment until late in 3rd edition, and paladins have long been a beacon of moral certitude.
 However, characters who are lawful good are frequently seen as morally rigid and stubborn, so the alignment is often derided as “lawful stupid”.

-Neutral Good creatures do their best to do what they consider "good", but don't cling to rules or stricture so much as Lawful Good creatures.
-A Neutral Good creature might still obey the law or society's expectations most of the time, but they are not rigidly bound by them, and they view doing right thing as more valuable than obeying some strict doctrine.
+Neutral Good creatures do their best to do what they consider “good”, but don’t cling to rules or stricture so much as Lawful Good creatures.
+A Neutral Good creature might still obey the law or society’s expectations most of the time, but they are not rigidly bound by them, and they view doing the right thing as more valuable than obeying some strict doctrine.

 Chaotic Good creatures do what they believe to be right with little regard for the opinions of others.
 They are guided by their own sense of good and evil rather than the prevailing opinions of society, and they do not feel bound by rules, laws, or other creatures’ expectations of behavior.

 Lawful Neutral act in accordance with the law, tradition, or with some code of behavior.
 While this code can often be external (the law, a religious tradition, etc.), it can also be self-determined.

 Neutral creatures do what seems like the best option in any given situation.
 These creatures might lack strong moral convictions, they might be indecisive, or they might simply be unopinionated.
 Such creatures typically act based upon their momentary needs and desires rather than based on a moral philosophy.